Bill Weeden: Film and television career

+Psycho Ape: Part II - The Wrath of Kong.

 In 2021, Weeden received a Best Actor award for his leading performance as a conflicted war veteran in the suspense-drama short film RedSin.

 Weeden stars in the mockumentary film The Once and Future Smash, which premiered at FrightFest in London in August 2022 and at Screamfest in Los Angeles in October 2022.

+Weeden starred in the 2024 film Special Needs Revolt as the villain, President Kruger.
+The film premiered at Amazing Fantasy Fest in Buffalo, NY in September 2024.

 Stage career

 Weeden is the composer of the Broadway show Hurry, Harry (opened 1972) and composed additional material for the Broadway show I'm Solomon (opened 1968).

 Weeden played Hucklebee in the final cast of the original Sullivan Street production of The Fantasticks, which closed in 2002.
 He was also featured in Try to Remember: The Fantasticks, a documentary examining the history of the show.

 He created two original musical revues with performing and writing partners David Finkle and Sally Fay (as Weeden, Finkle & Fay) for the New York production company Playwrights Horizons and a children's musical, Babar's Birthday, for Theatreworks/USA.
 The trio also toured as major market performers for a show organized by Fortune Magazine specifically to entertain and court potential advertisers, even receiving front-page coverage for the act in the Wall Street Journal.
 The trio also wrote the musical Move It and It’s Yours, which has been performed numerous times in regional theater.

 The musical revue Into the Weeds: Selections from the Bill Weeden Songbook features Weeden's songs, including his various collaborations.

 Weeden has also performed in a number of off-Broadway and touring shows, including an East Village outdoor production of As You Like It, George Bataille's Bathrobe, The Magnificent Ambersons, an Atlantic City production of Little Shop of Horrors, The Rocky Horror Show, The Wizard of Oz, and Damn Yankees.

 Weeden (with Finkle and Fay) contributed several songs to The No-Frills Revue, the 1987 off-Broadway musical conceived by Martin Charnin.